SalezForge Launches Custom CRM Platform for Sales Teams

 Sales teams frequently manage multiple disconnected tools, spend excessive time on manual data entry, and miss opportunities when follow-up tasks fall through the cracks.
 SalezForge was developed to address these challenges by consolidating essential sales functions into a single, highly configurable platform.

 The platform offers a Pipeline Manager with fully customizable workflows, a centralized Contact Hub, intelligent Sales Automation, and Revenue Intelligence capabilities that deliver real-time analytics.
-SalezForge promises rapid value with a 48-hour onboarding process and supports integration with more than 50 business applications including Stripe, Notion, Dropbox, Asana, Zendesk, Intercom, Slack and HubSpot.
+SalezForge supports a 48-hour onboarding process and integrates with more than 50 business applications including Stripe, Notion, Dropbox, Asana, Zendesk, Intercom, Slack and HubSpot.

 Early users have reported 2.8 times faster deal cycles and an average win rate of 72 percent.